* U.S. persuaded China to rebuke Pyongyang, deal tentative

 By Louis Charbonneau

 UNITED NATIONS, Jan 18 (Reuters) - The United States and China have struck a tentative deal on a draft U.N.
-Security Council resolution condemning North Korea for its December rocket launch, U.N. diplomats said on Friday, and Russia predicted it would be approved by the council.
+Security Council resolution condemning North Korea for its December rocket launch, though Beijing has yet to give its final approval, U.N. diplomats said on Friday.

 The United States had wanted to punish North Korea with a U.N.
 Security Council resolution that imposed new sanctions against Pyongyang, but Beijing rejected that option.